 Altstadt remains the centre of city life in Dresden.
 If you want to check out all the historic attractions and main cultural institutions, this district is your best option.

 Due to its central location, Altstadt is also within quick reach of the other popular districts and neighbourhoods.
-If you’re staying for more than one day, you can find accommodations in Altstadt and easily explore the rest of the city.
+If you’re staying for more than one day in Dresden, you can find accommodations in Altstadt and easily explore the rest of the city.

 Recommended hotels in Inner Altstadt